cyberspatial/FCC-Feedback-Form/README.md

 # FCC-Feedback-Form
-Feedback form created using HTML and CSS.
+Feedback form designed using HTML and CSS.